 This Community Wildfire Resiliency Plan is the first step in identifying and prioritizing candidate areas for fuel management prescription development.
-Fuel management is a process of starting wide and narrowing down potential treatment areas as constraints are identified and areas are further ground-truthed.
-The areas shown on the map in Figure 17 in this section form a discussion piece to be used in pursuing a fuel management program and do not compel or imply fuel management to occur.
+Fuel management is a process of starting wide and narrowing down potential treatment areas as constraints are identified and areas are further ground verified.
+The areas shown on the map in this section form a discussion piece to be used in pursuing a fuel management program and do not compel or imply fuel management to occur.
 The process from the initial identification of a treatment area to implementation on the ground typically takes several years.

-Photo 13.
+Photo 16.
 Example of a forest before fuel management.
+(Example from outside the RDN)

-Photo 14.
+Photo 17.
 In the same area as above, post fuel treatment.
+(Example from outside the RDN)

-Identifying potential treatment areas
+Methods for identifying potential fuel treatment areas

-Areas on public lands that were identified as high risk and are within 100m of moderately dense interface communities were visited in the field.
-Fuel plots were established in representative areas to determine wildfire threat.
-Assessments of the fuel condition were completed following the provincial assessment system using the 2020 Wildfire Threat Assessment Guide34.
-This is the provincial standard for field assessments of fuel hazard in the WUI and is used to plan fuel hazard mitigation works.
+Areas on public lands that were identified as having potentially high wildfire risk within 100m of densely populated areas or critical infrastructure were visited in the field.
+Fuel plots were established in representative areas of the forest stands to determine wildfire threat.
+Assessments of the fuel condition were completed following the provincial assessment system using the 2020 Wildfire Threat Assessment Guide.
+This is the provincial standard for field assessments of fuel hazard in the wildland-urban interface (WUI) and is used to plan fuel hazard mitigation works.
 Fuel types are scored under this system which is used to help prioritize the areas for fuel hazard mitigation funding under the Community Resilience Investment Program.